vaginessa/duckywiki/How-to-create-keymap-files.md

 "translating" payload on the fly to any other keyboard layout.

 Every keyboard character is presented with value between 0 and 255 (1 byte) while in English keyboard layout printable characters have values between 33 and 126.
 For more info check [Arduino documentation](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/).
-I created a little helper sketch which will print these characters together with their corrensponding values (hex).
+I created a little [helper sketch](https://github.com/mharjac/bad_ducky/blob/master/keydumper/keydumper.ino) which will print these characters together with their corresponding values (hex).

 Upload helper sketch to your device, open text editor, change your keyboard layout to English and plug your device.
 You should get something like this: